We need Friends to help with running the Trust. Please help even if you can only give a little of your time. It all makes a difference.

 Walking Festival.

-The Trust has held six very successful local Walking Festivals in the spring each year.
-There is always a friendly atmosphere at the festival ,and walking helps to increase fitness levels with the added bonus of meeting new people.
+The Trust has held very successful local Walking Festivals in the autumn or spring of each year since 2014.
+There is always a friendly atmosphere at the festival, and walking helps to increase fitness levels with the added bonus of meeting new people.
 Walks vary in length, catering for most abilities, and all highlight the beauty and variation of the countryside in the area.
 The event is free but we do ask folk to register beforehand for numbers.

 Photo Competition.